yashachaurasia/aperture/README.md

 All configuration is managed via environment variables.
 Docker Compose reads from a `.env` file at the project root and falls back to sensible defaults if the file is absent — so the project runs out of the box without any setup.

-A `.env.example` is included with the default values:
+A `.env.example` is included with the default values and `make up` command copies it to the `.env`.
+The `.env` file is gitignored and should never be committed.

 ```bash
 POSTGRES_DB=aperture_db